fernnbr/my_printf/README.md

 ```
 "For a moment, nothing happened.
-Then, after a second or so, nothing continued to happen"
+Then, after a second or so, nothing continued to happen."

-- The Hitchhiker's Guide to the Galaxy, Douglas Adams
+- The Hitchhiker's Guide to the Galaxy,
+Douglas Adams
 ```

 <br></br>